Godfrey Mwakikagile: Nyerere and Africa: End of an Era

-His book Nyerere and Africa: End of an Era, was published not long after Nyerere died.
-Through this book, Mwakikagile is an authority on Nyerere and one of his most prominent biographers.
+His book Nyerere and Africa: End of an Era, was published not long after Nyerere died and established him as one of Nyerere's prominent biographers.[11].
 Professor David Simon, a specialist in development studies at the University of London and Director of the Centre for Development Areas Research at Royal Holloway College, published in 2005 excerpts from the book in his compiled study, Fifty Key Thinkers on Development.
-Mwakikagile's book was reviewed by West Africa magazine in 2002.
-It was also reviewed by a prominent Tanzanian journalist and political analyst, Fumbuka Ng'wanakilala of the Daily News, Dar es Salaam, in October 2002, and is seen as a comprehensive work, in scope and depth, on Nyerere.
+Professor Simon was, during that time and thereafter, also the editor of the scholarly Journal of Southern African Studies and was on the editorial staff of another academic publication, the Review of African Political Economy.[12]
+Mwakikagile's book Nyerere and Africa was also reviewed by West Africa magazine in 2002.[13]
+It was also reviewed by a prominent Tanzanian journalist and political analyst, Fumbuka Ng'wanakilala of the Daily News, Dar es Salaam, in October 2002, and is seen as a comprehensive work, in scope and depth, on Nyerere.[14]
 The same book was also reviewed by Professor Roger Southall of the University of the Witwatersrand (Wits), formerly of Rhodes University, South Africa, in the bi-annual interdisciplinary publication, the Journal of Contemporary African Studies (Taylor & Francis Group), 22, No. 3, in 2004.
 Professor Southall was also the editor of the journal during that period.

 Others who reviewed the book include Professor A.B.
 Assensoh, a Ghanaian teaching at Indiana University in Bloomington, Indiana, in the United States.
 He reviewed the first edition of Nyerere and Africa: End of an Era in the African Studies Review, an academic journal of the African Studies Association, in 2003.

 Controversy

-Mwakikagile has been criticised, along with some African and European scholars including Professor Ali Mazrui, Christoph Blocher, Mahmood Mamdani, Peter Niggli, and R. W. Johnson, as someone who advocates the recolonisation of Africa through supervision of failed states by the United Nations.
+Mwakikagile has been criticised, along with some African and European scholars including Professor Ali Mazrui, Christoph Blocher, Mahmood Mamdani, Peter Niggli, and R. W. Johnson, as someone who advocates the recolonisation of Africa through supervision of failed states by the African Union and the United Nations.